Spine Tingles Librarian Ellen Cole

-Good News!
-I heard the Association of Jewish Libraries proudly announce its coveted Sydney Taylor Book Awards for 2017 for the most distinguished contributions to Jewish children’s literature.
-Winners are a smashing biography, a clever medieval adventure and a haunting, mysterious holocaust novel.
-These winners are also recipients of this year’s National Jewish Book Awards as winners or finalists.
+Mazel Tov!
+The Association of Jewish Libraries proudly announces its coveted Sydney Taylor Book Awards for 2018 for the most distinguished contributions to Jewish children’s literature.
+Winners are a beguiling picture book replaying history, a moving novel about refugees and the bravery of a Holocaust librarian.
+Harold Grinspoon and his PJ Library win the Body of Work award.
+The first two books also won this year’s National Jewish Book Awards

 We offer classics and the latest Jewish releases.
 What you see is not all you get!
 If we do not have it, we are happy to order it for you.